 When you first start shopping at Auchan, you’re going to go through three stages: intimidation, annoyance and acceptance.
-You’ll be intimidated because you’ll feel like everyone else in the store knows what the deal is but you: they know how to choose between the hundreds of types of goat cheese available, how to not only identify but also understand how to cook the scores of fresh fish available, and they how to order cheese, fish and deli items in kilos – and they do it all in French!
-(And they can probably do it backwards and in heels, too!)
+You’ll be intimidated because you’ll feel like everyone else in the store knows what the deal is but you.
+They know how to choose between the hundreds of types of goat cheese available, how to not only identify but also understand how to cook the scores of fresh fish available, and they how to order cheese, fish and deli items in kilos – and they do it all in French!

-You’ll be intimidated as shoppers park right in front of you or push right past you and, while you politely wait your turn, you’ll realize that you’ve been waiting to turn left into the pasta aisle for ten minutes.
-This sparks the annoyance stage, when you wonder why you are the only polite person in the entire store who pays attention to the people around them and seems to wait their turn.
-This is when you finally realize that everyone else wants to get out of Auchan just as badly as you do.
+You’ll be intimidated as shoppers park right in front of you or push right past you.
+While you politely wait your turn, you’ll realize that you’ve been waiting to turn left into the pasta aisle for ten minutes.
+This sparks the annoyance stage when you wonder why you are the only polite person in the entire store.
+This is when you realize that everyone wants to get out of Auchan just as badly as you do.

-So, you accept the fact that you need to buck up and just go where you need to go and not wait politely for others to move – just the way everyone else does – and you’ll find that this chaotic approach actually works.
+So, you accept the fact that you need to buck up and just go where you need to go.
+You’ll find that this chaotic approach actually works.

 5. Peanut butter eaters: rejoice!

-Rest assured, Auchan carries many products that you’ve heard horror stories about not having access to after leaving the US, such as peanut butter, salsa, tortillas, barbeque sauce, coffee grounds for an automatic drip coffee pot and more.
-You’ll be happy to know that there is a surprisingly nice selection of these foreign items and other delights that are British, American, Mexican, Thai, Indian, Spanish, Japanese, and more!
+Don’t worry; Auchan carries many products that you’ve heard horror stories about not finding.
+These include peanut butter, salsa, tortillas, barbecue sauce, coffee grounds for an automatic drip coffee pot and more.
+You’ll be happy to know that there is a nice selection of these items and other delights that are British, American, Mexican, Thai, Indian, Spanish, Japanese, and more!

-While it takes a little time to decode labels (you’ve never seen more kinds of cream or yogurt than you’ll see here), it’s fun to explore a new world of European groceries.
+While it takes a little time to decode labels, it’s fun to explore a new world of European groceries.
 In fact, the choices are so terrific that I can only think of three things I miss from home: chicken broth (here, you’ll only find bouillon cubes or “fond,” a goopy, gelatinous liquid you add water to and stir until it dissolves), Ken’s Steakhouse Light Ceasar salad dressing and Starbucks coffee.
 (I know.
 Sorry, I am American after all.)

-All in, I have to say that I don’t even miss those things that much…probably because I’ve been fortunate to have friends and family send those things to me when our stash runs low.
+All in, I have to say that I don’t even miss those things that much.
+That’s probably because I’ve been fortunate to have friends and family send those things to me when our stash runs low.